 Life-long faith formation is both a right and a responsibility of adults who seek to live the baptismal call to holiness.

-In addition to faith formation opportunities at your local parish, the Office for Catechesis offers online and in-parish Faith Foundations courses.
+In addition to faith formation opportunities at your local parish, the Secretariat for Catechesis offers online and in-parish Faith Foundations courses.
 Faith Foundations draws upon the Catechism of the Catholic Church to address the theological content necessary for adults to strengthen their relationship with Christ and his Church and live their faith with greater confidence.

 If you would like to learn more about what Catholics hold and believe as true, the following catechetical references are recommended:

-The Catechism of the Catholic Church – the universal catechism of the Church conveys the essential and fundamental content of Catholic faith and morals in a complete way.
+The Catechism of the Catholic Church – The universal catechism of the Church conveys the essential and fundamental content of Catholic faith and morals in a complete way.

 Children’s Faith Formation

 Dear Pope Francis, Why do children need to go to catechism classes?